Make # READ events available in SOLR index

 We need to add a channel for getting name/value pairs into the index that is not based on the document content, but any arbitrary code that wants to include values in the index for a given document.

-#2 Updated by ben leinfelder over 5 years ago
+#2 Updated by ben leinfelder almost 6 years ago

 - Assignee changed from Peter Slaughter to ben leinfelder